repeaterjs/repeater/README.md

 #### 3. Buffering and dropping values

 If you neither wish to await `push` calls nor want to deal with errors, one last option is to have the channel store values in a buffer and drop them when the buffer has reached capacity.
-The channel constructor optionally takes a `ChannelBuffer` instance as the second argument.
+The channel constructor optionally takes a `ChannelBuffer` instance as its second argument.
 For example, by passing in a `SlidingBuffer`, we can make it so that the channel above only retains the twenty latest scroll positions.

 ```js
 import { Channel, SlidingBuffer } from "@channel/channel";